uwegeercken/rule_maintenance_war/README.md

 Compiled with Jave 1.7 and optimized for Apache Tomcat 7.

-The web.xml file contains the login details for the required mysql database.
-Edit the login details and host information according to your needs.

-Also, you need to setup the Mysql database before running the web application. there is an sql schema file available on github.
+You will need to setup the MySQL database before running the web application.
+There is an sql schema file available on Github.
+Import the schema into your existing MySQL server.

+When the webapp is run initially, a dialog allows to define the configuration details of the database connection and the LDAP settings.

+There is basic LDAP support available: when a user logs in, the userid and password can be checked against the LDAP server.

-last update: uwe geercken - 2014-11-27
+last update: uwe geercken - 2014-12-14